terxor/cp/docs/main/problem-solving/atcoder-abc-286.md

 which will give sum as $108$ and product around $1.33 \cdot 10^9$ which is well above bounds of $N$ in this problem.

-> Note: For such interactive problems, it is always better
+> Note: For such interactive problems, it may be helpful
-> to quickly code a local tester/judge.
-Otherwise, local
+> to code a simple tester/judge to make local testing easier.
-> testing might become difficult.

-*Tags: Number theory, Shortest paths*
+*Tags: Number theory, Chinese Remainder Theorem*

 ***